 In the build phase of creating a new cluster, you can select whether it is an implementation on a single site or stretched on two different sites.

 If there is a stretched cluster, when creating a volume, you can configure storage replication between the two sites.

 Optimized the Storage Spaces resync process

-Updates to the entire stack covered in the solution (full-stack updates)
+Updates of the entire stack covered by the solution (full-stack updates)